Update: This article was last updated on 22nd November 2024 to reflect the accuracy and up-to-date information on the page.

 What is a pressure sensor?

-A pressure sensor is a gadget that has a pressure sensor attached to it.
-It’s used to measure how much pressure a liquid or gas is giving off and convert it into an electric signal.
+A pressure sensor is a gadget with a pressure sensor attached.
+It measures how much pressure a liquid or gas is giving off and converts it into an electric signal.
 It’s also used to measure water flow in pipes or tanks and let the person in charge know when something needs fixing.

 Recommended Reading: 15 ROBOTICS KITS THAT MAKE GREAT GIFTS IN 2023